jamesyu/gmailr/readme.markdown

 Thus, we have to manually inject the scripts into the head of the Gmail DOM.

-`bootstrap.js` is first loaded like a normal content script, and it injects `lab.js` and `init.js`.
-Then, `init.js` loads the rest of the js files using LAB, and finally `main.js` is loaded with access to the Gmailr API.
+`bootstrap.js` is first loaded like a normal content script, and it loads all other files needed for Gmailr.
+Finally `main.js` is loaded with access to the Gmailr API.

 Development Notes
 -----------------